Guy Debelle

 Guy Debelle (born 1966/1967) is an Australian economist who is the former Deputy Governor of the Reserve Bank of Australia, having been appointed in 2016.
+He sits on the board of Tivan, the ASX-listed mining company, as a non-executive director.

 Career

 In 2022, after 7 years as Deputy Governor and 25 years at the RBA Debelle unexpectedly resigned from his post at the Reserve Bank of Australia, pursuing a position at clean energy non-profit Fortescue Future Industries.

 He was the short-lived Chief Financial Officer of Fortescue Future Industries, a global green energy company committed to producing zero-carbon green hydrogen from 100 per cent renewable sources.
-FFI aims to decarbonise hard-to-abate sectors and is responsible for the decarbonisation of its parent company - Fortescue - founded by Andrew Forrest.
+FFI aims to decarbonise hard-to-abate sectors and is responsible for the decarbonisation of its parent company – Fortescue – founded by Andrew Forrest.
 He resigned from Fortescue after only 17 months in the role, amidst a broader leadership crisis in the organisation.

 Debelle also chairs the climate change working group at the Australian Council of Financial Regulators.